Focus, Scope and Objectives

 8. hypothesis papers

 The Editorial Board of the Journal will immediately screen all articles submitted for publication in that journal.
 Those articles which fail to reach the scientific standards of the journal may be declined without further review.
 Those articles which satisfy the requirements of the Editorial Board will be sent to the Section Editor, that will be responsible for identifying reviewers and, after receiving reviews, for making a recommendation on the acceptability of the manuscript for publication.
 The reviewers are experts in the field who have agreed to provide a rapid assessment of the article.
 Every effort will be made to provide an editorial decision as to acceptance for publication within 3 months of submission.
 Referees may request a revision of the article to be made.
 In this case, it is generally understood that only one revised version can be considered for a further appraisal under the peer-review system.
 The Editorial Board, and in particolarly the Section Editors, of the journal are responsible for the final selection of referees to conduct the peer-review process for that journal.
 The names of referees will not be made available to authors.
 However, referees will be informed as to the identity of the authors whose articles are subject to review.
 All selected members of the Editorial Board and referees are asked to declare any competing interests they may have in reviewing a manuscript.
-If on receiving the editorial decision concerning their manuscript authors are not satisfied they are invited to appeal to the Scientific Secretariat.
-In cases in which this is considered appropriate a second opinion on the manuscript will be requested.
+If on receiving the editorial decision concerning their manuscript authors are not satisfied they are invited to appeal to the Scientific Secretariat, submitting an appeal letter to the journal’s online editorial office, explaining clearly the basis for an appeal.

 All final decision on acceptability will be made by the Editor-in-Chief or the Managing Editor.